You can still go out to the ballgames at Bradshaw Park while road construction is underway along 48th Avenue to improve travel.

 (ABOUT THE PHOTO: View of Bradshaw Park looking north, toward 23rd Street.)

 (TOP PHOTO: A view of 48th Avenue looking south, toward Bradshaw Park.
-The temporary access road can be seen on the left.)
+The temporary access road can be seen on the right.)